j-sieben/PIT/Doc/troubleshooting.md

 ## During development

 `PIT` uses the package `MSG` to provide all messages with a corresponding constant.
 These constants allow the compiler to check for spelling errors and are therefore an important means of increasing code quality.
-The use of this package has however also the disadvantage that thereby a dependence of other packages to this package is developed.
+The use of this package has however also the disadvantage that thereby a dependence chain to other packages using `MSG` is established.
+This holds true for package `PIT` also, as this package contains the `PIT` API.
+But this package does not change (only if you extend or change the `PIT` API yourself), so this dependency is not disturbing.

 This is especially true during development time, when messages are added and the `MSG` package is therefore rebuilt more often.
 This compilation may not be possible if other packages that use `MSG` are in use during the time of compilation.
-It is therefore advisable to create new messages when no longer running anwnedes of other developers could delay the creation.
+It is therefore advisable to create new messages when no longer running scripts of other developers could delay the compilation.

 If other components of `PIT` are recompiled, for example the supplied object types, `PIT` may no longer show any reaction.
 In these cases it is usually helpful to reinitialize `PIT`.
 This can be done in two ways: